What is antioxidant good for has a simple answer; every cell and organ in the body.

 Vitamin C and beta-carotene are readily available in many coloured foods; because they are water-soluble an excess is secreted in the urine.
 We must consume them daily for protection against these scavenging and damaging free radicals.

-Vitamin E is another story.
-The chief source is seeds such as wheat and sunflower but once processed it is usually extracted or neutralised.
-It is for example almost impossible to find bread in a supermarket that is not made from refined flour; the germ which is where it is stored has been removed.
+It is for example almost impossible to find bread in a supermarket that is not made from refined flour; the germ which is where most of the vitamin E is stored has been extracted.

 And researchers have found that once extracted at high temperatures, sunflower oil has almost no vitamin E.